 Things to Do

-Take a boat trip through the Naruta Whirlpools – The Inland Seto Sea meets the Kii Channel in the Naruta Straits, creating dramatic whirlpools the likes of which are seen in only a couple of other places in the world (Sicily and Vancouver, British Columbia).
+Take a boat trip through the Naruta Whirlpools – The Inland Seto Sea meets the Kii Channel in the Naruta Straits.
+The meeting of these waters creates dramatic whirlpools seen in only a couple of other places in the world (Sicily and Vancouver, British Columbia).
 The whirlpools can reach a diameter of 65 feet.

-You can take a tour boat (about $20) out to see the whirlpools, and although there’s a fair amount or rocking and rolling when you are close to the whirlpools, most of the ride is calm.
-I have been known to suffer with seasickness, and although I felt a bit queasy, it never progressed beyond that.
+You can take a tour boat out to see the whirlpools.
+Although there’s a fair amount of rocking and rolling when you are close to the whirlpools, most of the ride is calm.
+I occasionally suffer from seasickness, and although I felt a bit queasy, it never progressed beyond that.
 Give it a try.

-Visit the Yumebutai Gardens – Designed by Tadao Ando, this one hundred stepped gardens is a group of 100 flower beds.
-It’s adjacent to the Westin and its conference center, a nice stop for lunch before or after your visit to the gardens.
-While my visit was in the early spring, the terraces were still impressive.
+Visit the Yumebutai Gardens – Designed by Tadao Ando, this 100-stepped garden is a group of 100 flower beds.
+It’s adjacent to the Westin and its conference center, so you can have lunch nearby.
+My visit was in the early spring and the terraces were still impressive.
 They’d be even more so when the gardens are full of blooms.

-Visit Izanagi Shrine – Honoring the gods credited for creating Awaji, this is said to be the oldest shrine in the country.
-Visiting a shrine is part appreciation of nature and part spiritual experience, so keep your mind and heart open as you walk through.
+Visit Izanagi Shrine – This shrine honors the gods credited for creating Awaji.
+It is believed to be the oldest shrine in Japan.
+Visiting a shrine is part appreciation of nature and part spiritual experience.
+Keep both your mind and heart open as you walk through.

-Enjoy a puppet show – Short theater performanes are offered multiple times a day in the ningyo joruri style of puppetry.
-The plots have high drama themes and are accompanied by live music.
+Enjoy a puppet show – Short theater performances are offered multiple times a day in the ningyo joruri style of puppetry.
+The plots have high-drama themes and are accompanied by live music.
 Puppetry on Awaji dates back to the early 17th century.
-The show is in Japanese, but easy to follow, and a chance for photo ops with the puppets after the show gives you a close up look at these masterpieces.
+The show is in Japanese, but easy to follow.
+A chance for photo ops with the puppets after the show gives you a close-up look at these masterpieces.

-Marvel at nature at the Miracle Planet Museum of Plants – This botanical garden and greenhouse opened in 2000, and features a fern room, atrium with small gardens, succulent plant gallery, tropical garden, various styles of Japanese gardens, and a healing garden.
+Marvel at nature at the Miracle Planet Museum of Plants – This botanical garden and greenhouse opened in 2000.
+Features include a fern room, atrium with small gardens, succulent plant gallery, tropical garden, various styles of Japanese gardens, and a healing garden.
 It also has space for floral exhibits and flower shows.
 Touring the gardens was both impressive and peaceful.
 Admission is approximately $6.

-Monkey around at Awaji Monkey Center – Located in the mountain above Naha, this center opened in 1967 and currently houses around 300 macaque, also called Japanese snow monkeys.
+Monkey around at Awaji Monkey Center – Located in the mountain above Naha, this center opened in 1967.
+It’s currently home to around 300 macaques, also called Japanese snow monkeys.

-Soak in an onsen – The word onsen originally referred to hot springs and, by law, must include water that contains one of the designated chemical elements and have a temperature of at least 77 degrees Fahrenheit.
-Because of its mineral content, the water is often believed to have healing powers.
+Soak in an onsen – The word onsen originally referred to hot springs.
+By law, an onsen must include water that contains one of the designated chemical elements and have a temperature of at least 77 degrees Fahrenheit.
+The water is believed to have healing powers because of its high mineral content.
 Today it’s mostly known as a ritualistic way of bathing and community.
-You may find an onsen at your hotel, or as an independent location.
+You may find an onsen at your hotel, or at an independent location.

-For more information about the history on onsens and how to use one, this podcast is helpful.
+For more information about the history of onsens and how to use one, this podcast is helpful.

-Make incense – Much of the world’s incense comes from Japan, and with about 70% of it coming from Awaji, it’s an economic force in the area.
-You can take a short tour of an incense factory, learning about the history of the product, how it’s currently made, and watch it being wrapped and prepared for shipping.
+Make incense – Much of the world’s incense comes from Japan.
+With about 70% of it coming from Awaji, incense is an economic force in the area.
+You can take a short tour of an incense factory to learn about the history of the product and how it’s made.
+Then watch the process of wrapping and shipping.
 The beautiful papers used to wrap and package the incense are as impressive as the incense.

-Kunjudo offers tours (free) along with an incense making class (about $5), a fun and family-friendly activity.
+You can sign up for a class and make your own incense to take home.
+It’s a fun and family-friendly activity, although not suitable for very young children.
 Set aside some time to peruse their impressive gift shop.
 You’ll want to take some incense for gifts; I did.

 Where to Stay

 Hotel New Plaza Awajishima – Located at the top of a hill, which means most rooms have water views of the Naruta Strait, this hotel offers both Japanese and Western-style rooms.
-There is an onsen on the property, which has a sweeping view of the Strait during the day, although I preferred it at night under the stars.
+There is an onsen on the property.
+During the day, the onsen has a sweeping view of the Strait.
+I preferred it at night, however, a quiet time beneath the stars.
 Rooms start at around $179 per night and include breakfast.

 What to Eat & Drink

 Onions.
-Awaji is famous for their onions, and you’ll find them incorporated into menu items in ways you may not expect.
-They’re sweet, moreso than Walla Walla sweets or Maui onions, and delicious.
+Awaji is famous for its onions, and you’ll find them incorporated into menu items in ways you may not expect.
+They’re sweet, more than Walla Walla sweets or Maui onions, and delicious.
 Try them grilled.

 Beef – Kansai is a carnivore’s delight, boasting that Awaji beef is even more delicious than neighboring Kobe beef.
 I’m not sure that I can tell the difference, but it does seem to have a perfectly fatty marble that gives it its flavor.
 Whether or not the cows are massaged daily as claimed I was never able to confirm.

 Coffee Milk – A creamy blend of milk and coffee, it’s a bit like chocolate milk only with coffee.
-The factor is located on the southern part of the island.
-You can find in at any corner market or convenience store.
+The factory is located in the southern part of the island.
+You can find coffee milk at any corner market or convenience store.

-Okonomiyaki – A Japanese pancake that is sometimes the focal point of a restaurant, with a large griddle around which several guests are seated.
-The cook-your-own pancake is topped with toppings of your choosing, ranging from bacon, seafood, onions, vegetables, etc. It’s simple and tasty comfort food.
+Okonomiyaki – A Japanese pancake that is sometimes the focal point of a restaurant.
+A large griddle accommodates guests that are seated around the griddle.
+The cook-your-own pancake includes toppings of your choosing, ranging from bacon, seafood, onions, vegetables, etc. It’s simple and tasty comfort food.

-Sake – This rice wine, which goes through a fermenting process more similar to beer, and is served cold, at room temperature, and slightly warmed.
-Sennenichi offers a tour and explanation of the sake making process and also has a tasting room.
-While it’s not my favorite drink, it is interesting learning about the nuance is flavors.
+Sake – This rice wine goes through a fermenting process similar to beer.
+It is served cold, at room temperature, and slightly warmed.
+Sennenichi offers a tour and explanation of the sake-making process and also has a tasting room.
+While it’s not my favorite drink, it is interesting to learn about the nuance in flavors.

 Getting to Awaji